pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_spreadsheets.rst

 ``DataFrame``
 ~~~~~~~~~~~~~

 A ``DataFrame`` in pandas is analogous to an Excel worksheet.
-While an Excel worksheet can contain
+While an Excel workbook can contain
 multiple worksheets, pandas ``DataFrame``\s exist independently.

 ``Series``